 - Possess the oral and written communication skills necessary to interact successfully with patients and colleagues.

-In order to select the strongest candidates from the pool of qualified applicants, the College of Pharmacy Admission Committee will assess not only the successful completion of a pre-pharmacy curriculum, but also the applicant’s PCAT score, letters of recommendation, scores from the personal interview, service, volunteer and co-curricular experiences, health-related work experiences, and written communication.
+In order to select the strongest candidates from the pool of qualified applicants, the Pharmacy Admission Committee will assess not only the successful completion of a pre-pharmacy curriculum, but also the applicant’s PCAT score, letters of recommendation, scores from the personal interview, service, volunteer and co-curricular experiences, health-related work experiences, and written communication.

 Applicants who have been selected for admission into the Doctor of Pharmacy program will receive a conditional offer of admission.
 Admission offers are made until all program spaces are filled.